Microsoft Teams Confluence Connector provides two-way integration from Confluence to Microsoft Teams.

 Space configuration can be done only by space administrators

-Content configuration allows to get notified about page or blog related events
+Content configuration allows getting notified about page or blog related events

-Personal configuration allows person to get personally notified about authored content
+Personal configuration allows a person to get personally notified about authored content

 Have multiple rules and filters to fine-grain your notifications.
 Includes space filter, label filter, included and excluded users and authors, path filters and event filters.